- Manage your severe asthma at work

 - Don’t put pressure on yourself to work when you’re not feeling well.
 Your symptoms may get worse if you don’t look after yourself properly and you might end up needing even more time off if you try to do too much.
 You could also be putting yourself at risk of having a potentially life-threatening asthma attack.
 It might be helpful to explain this to your employer – tell them that having time off when you first notice your symptoms getting worse can save you having more time off in the future.

 - Keep talking to your employer when you’re off sick.
-Staying in touch as much as possible can help ease your worries.
+It can help them put plans in place because they know what to expect.
+It can also help ease your worries.
 It can also help your employer understand what to expect, so they can put some plans in place.
 But remember what’s most important is for you to look after your health.
 So if keeping in touch feels too difficult, you could ask a family member or friend to update your employer instead.

 What you can do

-- making alterations to the premises – for example, if you have trouble with stairs
+- Making alterations to the work place – for example, if you have trouble with stairs

 - Be as open as possible.
 It can feel difficult to explain that your symptoms may get worse and you might need time off for appointments.
 You might worry that your employer will lose confidence in you, and feel that your job won’t be safe.
 But remember your employer can’t help you properly unless you tell them how your severe asthma affects you.
 Making reasonable adjustments will benefit them as well as you, as you’re more likely to be able to do your job well if you have the right support in place.